Babies and budgets

 Don't heat or cool the rooms that you're not using.
 Turn heating and cooling off or adjust it when you're out of the house.

 Over-heating and over-cooling a baby can have serious risks.
-Thermal stress (over-heating) has been implicated in Sudden Infant Death Syndrome (SIDS), so monitor temperatures in your home and adjust them when necessary.
+Thermal stress (over-heating) has been implicated in Sudden Unexpected Death in Infants (SUDI and SIDS), so monitor temperatures in your home and adjust them when necessary.

 If you’ve been away for more than a few days you may have turned off your storage hot water system.
 When you return and switch it back on, allow plenty of time for the water to heat back up to above 60°C and remain at that temperature for a minimum of 35 minutes to kill any bacteria that may have grown.
 It could take several hours for the water to heat before you can safely use it.